gabrielspmoreira/chameleon_recsys/README.md

 > Gabriel de Souza Pereira Moreira, Felipe Ferreira, and Adilson Marques da Cunha.
 2018.
 News Session-Based Recommendations using Deep Neural Networks.
 In 3rd Workshop on Deep Learning for Recommender Systems (DLRS 2018), October 6, 2018, Vancouver, BC, Canada.
 ACM, New York, NY, USA, 9 pages. https://doi.org/10.1145/3270323.3270328

-The version (v1.5) was released for reproducibility of the experiments reported in the following paper (pre-print) [2].
-In that version, item coverage, novelty and diversity metrics are included, an optimized instantiation of CHAMELEON meta-architecture is implemented and experiments with two datasets are made available: [G1 (Globo.com)](https://www.kaggle.com/gspmoreira/news-portal-user-interactions-by-globocom) and [Adressa](http://reclab.idi.ntnu.no/dataset).
+The version [v1.5](https://github.com/gabrielspmoreira/chameleon_recsys/commits/v1.5) was released for reproducibility of the experiments reported in the following paper (pre-print) [2].
+For that version, metrics like item coverage, novelty and diversity were included, an optimized instantiation of CHAMELEON meta-architecture was implemented and experiments with two datasets are made available: [G1 (Globo.com)](https://www.kaggle.com/gspmoreira/news-portal-user-interactions-by-globocom) and [Adressa](http://reclab.idi.ntnu.no/dataset).

 > Gabriel de Souza Pereira Moreira, Dietmar Jannach, and Adilson Marques da Cunha.
 2019.
 Contextual Hybrid Session-based News Recommendation with Recurrent Neural Networks. arXiv preprint arXiv:?, 49 pages